 The rise of the CIO

-According to Byron Connolly and his article on CIO Magazine role Chief Information Officer (CIO) became common in the late 1980s.
-As technology began to play a larger role in organizations, CIO’s became the go-to executive for technology throughout the organization.
+According to Byron Connolly and his article in CIO Magazine, the role of Chief Information Officer (CIO) became common in the late 1980s.
+As technology began to play a larger role in organizations, CIOs became the go-to executive for technology throughout the organization.
 As time went on, the role of Chief Technology Officer (CTO), Chief Information Security Officer (CISO), and CxO (x meaning insert function here…) became common.
 However, as information privacy grew in prominence throughout the early 21st century, the role of the Chief Privacy Officer (CPO) became a reality.
 While the first CPO may have been appointed in the early 90s, it wasn’t until the early 2000s that the International Association of Privacy Professionals (IAPP) started to meet the growing demand of privacy professionals throughout the world.

-The Chief Privacy Officer (CPO) is a senior-level executive responsible for managing an organization’s compliance with information privacy laws and regulations.
+The Chief Privacy Officer (CPO) job description is as follows: a senior-level executive responsible for managing an organization’s compliance with information privacy laws and regulations.

-The Chief Privacy Officer (CPO) has a myriad of responsibilities.
-First, they must have executive level experience or strong leadership experience.
-Second, they must be knowledgeable in all matters related to information privacy that includes jurisdictional laws, regulations, enforcement models, compliance, terminology, policies, and privacy program development.
+The Chief Privacy Officer roles and responsibilities include a myriad of duties.
+First, they must have executive-level experience or strong leadership experience.
+Second, they must be knowledgeable in all matters related to information privacy including jurisdictional laws, regulations, enforcement models, compliance, terminology, policies, and privacy program development.
 Typically a CPO has a law degree, but having a law degree is not a requirement.
-CPO’s might also have an information security and technology background.
+CPOs might also have an information security and technology background.

 Some executives and organizations may scoff at the need for yet another C-level person being at the table.
-Unless the current executives have experience and knowledge of information privacy, they should consider hiring a CPO.
-As more and more data breaches and incidents become commonplace, the role becomes more and more imperative for all organizations so that they can be mitigated.
+Unless the current executives have experience and knowledge of information privacy, they should consider hiring a chief security and privacy officer.
+As more and more data breaches and incidents become commonplace, the role of CPO becomes more and more imperative for all organizations so that they can be mitigated.
 As personal information proliferates legitimate and illegitimate websites and databases, it is important to understand the risk versus benefits of collecting personal information, whether personal information can be collected and used, and how to respond to an incident or breach is imperative for an organization.
 Doing nothing is no longer an option.